pedmiston/mozilla-fellows/application.md

 # What research fields are you in?

+cognitive science
 **cognitive psychology**
-cognitive science
 data science
 computational social science?
 evolutionary theory

 # What is your research focus?

-I'm trying to learn something about cultural evolution by using open collaborations (e.g., Wikipedia) as model organisms.
-I'm interested in separating evolutionary change that is shaped by selection pressures from random change.
-Do Wikipedia editors select for quality as articles accumulate edits?
-Can selection guarantee incremental progress in open collaborations?
+I study cultural evolution, specifically the evolution of cultural products like language.
+Why is language adaptive and what does it afford that nonverbal means of communication do not?
+Right now I am studying the evolution of Wikipedia articles and the mechanisms of open collaboration more broadly.

 # Describe to us your current research team.

-I work primarily with Dr. Gary Lupyan in his lab in the Psychology Department at the University of Wisconsin-Madison.
-The [Telephone project](http://github.com/lupyanlab/telephone-app) is in collaboration with Dr. Marcus Perlman.
+I work primarily with Dr. Gary Lupyan in the Psychology Department at the University of Wisconsin-Madison.
 The lab runs behavioral experiments in person and online, exploring various aspects of the relationship between language and cognition.
+I also work with Dr. Marcus Perlman, UC Merced on questions about language evolution.

 # Describe to us how open science advances your research.

-Open science makes my own research better: more reproducible, more replicable, and more reuseable.
-Open science is critical for scientific progress in the digital world, where research methods inevitably involve computers.
-In it's simplest form, I believe open science is the ability to automate the running of an experiment and drawing conclusions from the data with code.
-Code is the best way scientists have of helping each other out.
-Writing and sharing code is necessary, but not sufficient for open science, the remaining requirement being the attitude that engaging in open science is the best way to discover truth.
+(100 words)

+In it's simplest form, open science is open source.
+By conducting my research in open source code, my research is more reproducible, more replicable, and more reuseable.
+Open source allows me to do my research.
+I can run experiments in-person and online, analyze results using state-of-the-art statistics, and visualize the data all for free.
+Open source also made me a programmer.
+Like many others, I learned to read and write code largely outside of the formal classroom.
+The fact that a large part of my education was free is astounding to me, and speaks to the potential of open science.

 # Are you leading any projects related to open science?

-I'm interested in what makes open communities work, and one specific hypothesis I have is that version control systems greatly facilitate the progressive evolution of products produced via open collaboration.
-For example, I have argued that the success of Wikipedia is in large part due to the ability of editors to revert articles to a previous version.
-As for open scientific collaboration, the most valuable benefit to using version control may be the ability to split a single project into multiple, parallel branches, allowing each to evolve independently and in response to different selection pressures.
+All of my projects relate to open science in that they are open and available for reproduction and extension.
+I've promoted this aspect of my research by giving tutorials in our department and talks at local user group events.
+I'm also leading a research project on what makes open communities work.
+My hypothesis is that iteration is a key mechanism in the success of open collaborations.
+The idea is that iteration allows the products of collaboration to evolve gradually which may make successful collaborations more likely.
+Right now I'm studying this among Wikipedia editors; next up is teams of programmers.

 # How do you see Mozilla advancing your work?

-I'm a cognitive scientist and I like to code too much, which is only a problem because I'm trained to design and run cognitive psychology experiments, not to write code that other people can read.
-I need more experience collaborating on coding projects and sharing what I've learned.
+I'm a cognitive scientist and I like to code too much, which is only a problem because I'm trained to design and run experiments, not to write code that other people can read.
+I need more experience collaborating on coding projects and finding the best ways to share my work.

 # What do you see as the opportunities for impact around open research at your university?
 Could you leverage this opportunity in a potential project?